Working with a Federal Mail Fraud Defense Attorney

 Is Mail Fraud a Federal Crime?

+Yes, mail fraud is a federal crime.
 Federal law designates mail fraud as a federal crime.
 Anyone whose fraudulent acts include the following qualifications commits mail fraud crimes.

 Devised or plans to devise a fraudulent scheme to defraud